-0 nits
+Units

-NC.CGSL-004 Career Exploration 0.0
+NC.CGSL-004 Career Exploration0.0

-NC.CSKL-012 Job Shadowing 0.0
+NC.CSKL-012 Job Shadowing0.0

 Certificate of Completion: Emerging Leaders

 Examine different leadership styles, strategies for becoming an effective leader, and the impact leadership can have on organizational effectiveness.
 Emphasis will be placed on attributes of successful leaders, leadership communication skills, and techniques for planning and organizing in today's changing workplace.